 Hebrew: kaneh (1 Kings 14:15; Job 40:21; Isa.
-19:6), whence the Greek kanna, a “cane,” a generic name for a reed of any kind.
+19:6), whence the Greek kanna, a “cane,” a generic name for a reed of any kind

-The reed of Egypt and Palestine is the Arundo donax, which grows to the height of 12 feet, its stalk jointed like the bamboo, “with a magnificent panicle of blossom at the top, and so slender and yielding that it will lie perfectly flat under a gust of wind, and immediately resume its upright position.”
+The reed of Egypt and Israel is the Arundo donax, which grows to the height of 12 feet, its stalk jointed like the bamboo, “with a magnificent panicle of blossom at the top, and so slender and yielding that it will lie perfectly flat under a gust of wind, and immediately resume its upright position.”
 It is used to illustrate weakness (2 Kings 18:21; Ezek.
 29:6), also fickleness or instability (Matt.
 11:7; compare Eph.
 4:14).